Does auto insurance cover vehicle theft?

 Frequently Asked Questions

-When it comes to auto theft and insurance, you’ll only get coverage if your policy includes comprehensive coverage.
+You’ll only have stolen car insurance coverage if you add comprehensive insurance to your policy.
 Neither liability nor collision will cover theft on its own.

 Comprehensive insurance pays up to your car’s actual cash value if it’s stolen and not recovered, minus your deductible.
 Check out our auto insurance guide for more information on how your policy works.